chongzter/omnifood/README.md

 # omnifood
-Omnifood is a premium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.
+Omnifood is a ficitious premium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.
+This website is created with responsive website design to suit different devices.

 ## Description
 This website is build on these technologies: